kamra202/ECOMMERCE-SALES-DASHBOARD-/README.md

 **Aim :- This project aims to provide a clear and actionable understanding of the e-commerce business and its various components, helping identify areas for improvement and growth.**

-## Installation

-To run this project on your machine you need to install <a href="https://powerbi.microsoft.com/en-us/downloads/">Microsoft Power Bi</a>.

 <!-- ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.